devopjj/scripts/README.md

 # scripts
-Scripts to maintain OS or PC
+Scripts to maintain OS or Windows 10